Start Debugging

 Partial constructors and events in C# 14

-members.
+C# 14 introduces a new capability to declare instance constructors and events as partial members.
 This means you can split a constructor or event definition across two parts of a partial class, similar to how C# has long allowed partial methods and partial properties.
-This means that, one part of a partial class can declare a constructor or event, and another part can implement it.
+One part of a partial class can declare a constructor or event, and another part can implement it.
 This is especially useful in scenarios like code generation, where one file might be auto-generated and another maintained manually by a developer.

 Partial constructors in C# 14

-class.
+Partial constructors let you split a class constructor into two declarations within a partial class.
 One declaration provides just the signature (a defining declaration), and another provides the actual body (an implementing declaration).
 The compiler merges these so they behave as a single constructor at runtime.

 Key rules for partial constructors: